-Landscape Types
+1 Landscape Types

-Two very different types of landscapes occur in Arizona: the Basin and Range Province of southwestern Arizona and the Colorado Plateau Province of northern Arizona, with a Transition Zone between them (fig. 1).
+Two very different types of landscapes occur in Arizona: the Basin and Range Province of southwestern Arizona and the Colorado Plateau Province of northern Arizona, with a Transition zone between them (Figure 1).
 The present topographic differences between these provinces result in major contrasts in the distribution of population, agriculture, industry, water supply, and tourist attractions.